syncfusion-content/asp.netwebforms-docs/aspnet/DateTimePicker/Integration.md

-## Knockout Support
+## KnockoutJS Support

 KnockoutJS is a MVVM library that allows the separation of concerns.
 Essential JavaScript has full support for KnockoutJS.
-Knockout support is achieved by an integrated JS library file.
-Add the following code for Knockout Binding menu rendering.
+KnockoutJS support is achieved by an integrated JS library file.
+Add the following code for KnockoutJS Binding menu rendering.

 When you use KO with your applications, you can get following benefits: